nicelifeBS/Modo_LightBank/README.md

 * to implement a Qt-based Custom Viewport
 * to allow a two-way flow when adjusting channel values (changes in the scene get reflected in the custom viewport, and vice-versa) through a Scene Item Listener
 * to offer some degree of practical application
-* to be distributed as a self-contained kit
+* to be deployed as a self-contained kit

 [![](http://www.timcrowson.com/wp-content/uploads/2014/07/lightbank_001-1024x638.jpg)](http://www.timcrowson.com/wp-content/uploads/2014/07/lightbank_001.jpg)